prashantanshgupta/prashantanshgupta/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
 ## About Me
-MERN (MongoDB, Express, React, Node.js) Stack Developer with a passion for creating dynamic and interactive web applications using the latest technologies.
+Software Developer (Tech. - MERN) with a passion for creating dynamic and interactive web applications using the latest technologies.
 I bring a unique and creative approach to software development.

 ## Skills